SOSDeveloper3/SOSDeveloper3-SkyHigh.Github.io/README.md

 <button onmousedown="accelerate(-0.2)" onmouseup="accelerate(0.05)">ACCELERATE</button>
 <p>Use the ACCELERATE button to stay in the air</p>
 <p>How long can you stay alive?</p>
+<p>If you hit a green pole, refresh the page to restart the game.</p>
 </body>
 </html>